 - Complete the online questionnaire.

-- Upload a copy of your award letter from the VA from the last time you used it, or a printout from your eBenefits (all pages through the glossary) on the VA website.
+- Upload a copy of your award letter from the VA from the last time you used it, or a printout from Vets.gov or eBenefits (including entitlement and complete enrollment history) on the VA website.
 If you are using the benefits for the first time, submit a copy of your Certificate of Eligibility.
 We will notify the student accounts receivable office to post coverage to your tuition.

 - If you are receiving GI Bill®under any chapter, you are eligible to receive a waiver of the nonresident tuition.
 Contact the residency office to request the waiver for the nonresident tuition amount.
 If you are using the Post-9/11 GI Bill®, the waiver must be posted to your tuition bill before we certify you.